Finite Automata Encoding Piecewise Polynomials: Regular Splines

 \section{Regular Splines}

-In this section first we introduce the encoding of splines over hierarchical meshes as finite automata.
-Then in Subsection \ref{examples_regular_splines} we show examples of splines which admit such encoding.
-In Subsection \ref{computing_values_subsection} we describe an algorithm for computing the value of a spline function at a given point.
-In Subsection \ref{refining_meshes_splines_subsection} we describe a procedure for refining regular splines.
+In this section first we introduce the encoding of splines over hierarchical meshes as finite automata, see the subsection \ref{encoding_of_splines_subsec}.
+Then in the subsection \ref{examples_regular_splines} we show examples of splines which admit such encoding.
+In the subsection \ref{computing_values_subsection} we describe an algorithm for computing the value of a spline function at a given point.
+In the subsection \ref{refining_meshes_splines_subsection} we describe a procedure for refining regular splines.